Travel and Immigration

 Fraudsters will frequently email potential victims posing as State Department or other government officials with requests to wire or transfer money online as part of a “processing fee.”
 You should never transfer money to anyone who e-mails you claiming that you have won the Diversity Visa (DV) lottery or been selected for a Green Card.

-I heard there have been changes to immigration law for people who were brought to the U.S. as children, and remain undocumented and without legal status.
+I heard there have been updates to the Deferred Action for Childhood Arrivals (DACA) program for people who were brought to the U.S. as children and remain undocumented and without legal status.
 Is this true?